neurodata/m2g/README.md

 ## System Requirements

 The **ndmg** pipeline:
- - was developed and tested primarily on Mac OSX, Ubuntu (12, 14, 16), and CentOS (5, 6);
+ - was developed and tested primarily on Mac OSX, Ubuntu (12, 14, 16, 18), and CentOS (5, 6);
- - was developed in Python 2.7 and updated to work on Python 3.6;
+ - made to work on Python 3.6;
  - is wrapped in a [Docker container](https://hub.docker.com/r/bids/ndmg/);
  - has install instructions via a [Dockerfile](https://github.com/BIDS-Apps/ndmg/blob/master/Dockerfile#L6);
  - requires no non-standard hardware to run;